 - Ice cream, for serving (optional)

 - Caramel sauce (or maple syrup), for serving (optional)

 - Remove the stem and core of apples with a melon baller, leaving the bottoms intact.
 Chop up the apple that you remove from center to include in the filling mixture.

 - Combine butter, maple syrup, oats, remaining chopped apples, half the pecans, cinnamon and almond milk in a small bowl.
 Stir to combine.

 - Fill each apple with about 1/4 cup of the filling and place in an 8-inch-square (or similar-size) baking dish.
 Top with remaining half pecans.

-- Serve as is or with vanilla ice cream, if desired.
+- Serve as is or with vanilla ice cream and caramel sauce, if desired.

 To make this recipe gluten-free (for anyone with gluten-sensitivity or celiac disease) you can simply swap out the regular rolled oats for ones labeled “gluten-free,” which eliminate the potential for oats to be cross-contaminated with wheat and barley.